shabaazxh/Real-Time-Ambient-Occlusion/README.md

    (extensions can be installed from within Visual Studio Code *(Cntrl+Shift+X)* and search.
    - C/C++ extension.
 Find and install the extension by Microsoft
    - CMake.
 Find and install extension by twxs
    - CMake Tools.
-Find and install extesion by Microsoft
+Find and install extension by Microsoft

 ## Run the application: